carpentries/lesson-development-training/episodes/11-exercises.md

 - Exercises are important for learners to move what they've learned to long-term memory.
 - Some types of exercises are better for particular audiences and to address certain objectives.
-- Exercises(and solutions) go in challenge callout blocks using fenced divs in the lesson.
+- Exercises (and solutions) go in blocks using fenced divs in the lesson.

 ::::::::::::::::::::::::::::::::::::::::::::::::::